stripe/stripe-commercetools-checkout-app/processor/README.md

 - **payment_intent.succeeded**: Creates a payment transaction Charge: Success.
 - **payment_intent.payment_failed**: Modify the payment transaction Authorization to Failure.
 - **payment_intent.requires_action**: Logs the information in the connector app inside the Processor logs.
-- **charge.refunded**: Create a payment transaction Refund to Success, and a Chargeback to Success.
+- **charge.refunded**: Creates a payment transaction Refund to Success, and a Chargeback to Success.
+The system now uses a dedicated `processStripeEventRefunded` method that retrieves the latest refund information from Stripe API and properly updates the payment with the correct refund details, including the refund ID and amount.
+More information in [Enhanced support for multiple refunded events](#enhanced-refund-processing)
 - **charge.succeeded**: If the charge is not captured, create the payment transaction to Authorization:Success.
 - **charge.captured**: Logs the information in the connector app inside the Processor logs.